Palindrom/JSONPatcherProxy/README.md

 #### JSONPatcherProxy#pause () : void

-Disables patches omitting (to both callback and patches array).
+Disables patches emitting (to both callback and patches array).
 However, the object will be updated if you change it.

 #### JSONPatcherProxy#resume () : void

-Enables patches omitting (to both callback and patches array).
+Enables patches emitting (to both callback and patches array).
 Starting from the moment you call it.

 #### JSONPatcherProxy#revoke () : void